Conference Wrap Up & Presentations

 - Intelligent failure learning loops with Mark.

-- The theory of change of systems change with Zazie (presentation to be provided shortly).
+- The theory of change of systems change with Zazie (please contact Zazie by email if you would like presentation information).

 - We also started an exploration of how the role of the evaluator in Indigenous-led systems change needs to be better understood and framed.
 Collaboration for Impact, Atlantic Fellows and the Paul Ramsey Foundation committed to co-convening further dialog on this.
 Since the conference, Nan and Kate from the Developmental Evaluation Institute have offered to contribute to this conversation.
 The aim is to take some thinking to the Australasian Evaluation Society conference in September.
 If you are interested in contributing to this thinking pease reach out to Liz Skelton.